ostdotcom/website-docupony/platform/sdk/docs/mobile-wallet-sdks/android.md

 Android Wallet SDK consists of an `interface` and `workflows`.

 ### **Interface**
-**Callback functions are used for communication between app and wallet SDK** In Android wallet SDK these callback functions are provided as an interface
+**Callback functions are used for communication between app and Wallet SDK** In Android Wallet SDK these callback functions are provided as an interface

 ### **Workflows**
 Workflows are functions that can be used to perform wallet related tasks.
 App developers will call these functions to execute different tasks.